タビスタ | まったく新しいオンライン英会話

 A. Script Completion

-Direction: Watch the first cut of the video and complete the following lines below with the missing words.
+Direction: Watch the clip of the video and complete the following lines below with the missing words.
 Write or type down your answers while listening.

 ⏱ 00:00 - 01:06